Peter-J/diploma-thesis/README.md

 #Disclaimer
 I am not responsible for anything you do or assume, for anything that happens to you or anybody else, your surroundings, the equipment you use, your reputation or whatever.
 No matter if it is based on code in this project, this Readme-file or anything else.

-If I write / say or by any other means of communication or telepathy state something that could be understood as `you have to` or something similar, I expect you to understand it as a suggestion and not as a permission to stop using your own brain, stop being liable on your own.
+If I write / say or by any other means of communication or telepathy state something that could be understood as `you have to` or something similar, I expect you to understand it as a suggestion and not as a permission to stop using your own brain / stop being liable on your own.

 Especially: I do not grant, and never have I granted you explicit or implicit rights to anything.
 I am not a lawyer, I use my common sense and if you do so too, we will most likely never have any legal dispute.
 I will not get a lawyer to modify the above to be a real licence, I for myself think there are better things to spend mony on.